Correctness and completeness of logic programs: Proving completeness

-Note that the existence of a finite SLD-tree means that $P$ with $Q$ terminates under some selection rule.
-For a semi-complete program, if a computation for a query $Q$ terminates then all the required by the specification answers for $Q$ have been obtained.
+In practice, the existence of a finite SLD-tree means that $P$ with $Q$ terminates under some selection rule.
+For a semi-complete program, if a computation for a query $Q$ terminates then it has produced all the answers for $Q$ required by the specification.
 Obviously, a complete program is semi-complete.
 We also have:

 \begin{proposition}[Completeness] Let a program $P$ be semi-complete w.r.t.\ $S$.
 The program is complete w.r.t\ $S$ if \begin{enumerate} \item for each query $A\in S$ there exists a finite SLD-tree, or \item the program is recurrent, or \item the program is acceptable (w.r.t.\ a specification $S'$ possibly distinct from $S$). \end{enumerate} \end{proposition} Note that condition (\ref{prop:semi-compl:term}) is equivalent to each $A\in S$ being an instance of a query $Q$ with a finite SLD-tree.